darobert/ft-wiki/docs/ftx7/drivetrain/CV joints, Half Shafts and Hubs/index.md

 MX-5 rear axle assembly is quite heavy, a lighter option could be considered.

 When cutting half shafts to length, they were cut in half, turned to 45 degree ends at the end of each half on a lathe, and a small circular key and slot were created on each side of the shaft.
 Feedback from Head of Manufacturing recommened that in future the ends be cut to a 30 degree angle with a sharp point rather than a slot and key in order to improve weld penetration.

+It's worth noting that to remove the half shaft from the inner cv< you need to hammer the half shaft through a small circular cover at the bottom of the inner CV.
+It pops right out with a few hits from a hammer.